hphelion/documentation/bindings.fog.install.md

         rvm use 1.9.2 --default

-4. Download and install the HP Ruby Fog bindings gem:
+4. Download and install the HP Cloud Ruby Fog bindings gem:

         curl -sL https://docs.hpcloud.com/file/hpfog-0.0.19.gem >hpfog-0.0.19.gem
         gem install hpfog-0.0.19.gem

 For further details, see [Installation Notes](#InstallationNotes).

-**Note**: Substitute the version number of the most current installation package (for example, `0.0.19`), which we have helpfully listed at the top of this page.
+**Note**: Substitute the version number of the most current installation package (for example, `0.0.19`), which we have helpfully listed at the top of this page, in to the `curl` and `gem install` commands above.

 ##CentOS Installation ## {#CentOS}

+If you plan on using the Ruby Fog binding on CentOS, we recommend you use CentOS versions 6.2 or 6.3.
+The Ruby Fog bindings may work on other versions, but are not supported.

-To install the Ruby Fog bindings on CentOS, follow these steps:
+To install the Ruby Fog bindings on CentOS, follow these steps while logged in as the root user:

-1. Install Ruby:
+1. Install Ruby and Ruby Dev:

-        sudo yum install -y ruby
+        yum install -y ruby ruby-devel

+2. Install Rubygems:

+        yum install -y rubygems

+3. Install the dependent libraries:

-        sudo yum install -y gcc make libxml2 libxml2-devel libxslt libxslt-devel sudo yum install -y ruby-devel
+        yum install -y gcc make libxml2 libxml2-devel libxslt libxslt-devel

-        sudo yum install -y rubygems
+4. Install RDoc Ruby source documentation generator package:

-        sudo gem install rdoc
+        gem install rdoc

-2. Download and install the HP Fog gem:
+5. Download and install the HP Ruby Fog gem package:

         curl -sL https://docs.hpcloud.com/file/hpfog-0.0.19.gem >hpfog-0.0.19.gem
-        sudo gem install hpfog-0.0.19.gem
+        gem install hpfog-0.0.19.gem

-**Note**: Substitute the version number of the most current installation package (for example, `0.0.19`), which we have helpfully listed at the top of this page.
+**Note**: Substitute the version number of the most current installation package (for example, `0.0.19`), which we have helpfully listed at the top of this page, in to the `curl` and `gem install` commands above.

 <!--##Installation Notes## {#Installation}